How to Drop a Pumping Session Without Losing Milk Supply: Complete Guide for Nursing Moms

 Support Your Body Through the Transition

+Proper nutrition and lifestyle support are vital during this adjustment.
 Maintain your calorie intake at least 500 calories above your pre-pregnancy needs, and drink 16 ounces of water before each pumping session.
+Maintaining overall health through nutrition aids in milk production.
 Use hands-on pumping techniques like breast compressions during letdowns to ensure complete emptying, especially during those longer sessions.
+A power approach can encourage effective milk expression.
 M9 Mobile Hands-free Breast Pump allows you to massage while pumping, while the V1 Pro Hospital-Grade Wearable Breast Pump's hospital-grade suction ensures thorough emptying even as your sessions get longer.

 Momcozy Mobile Flow™ electric hands-free breast pump set with case and smart app displays the interface for smart milk expression.